1954 in The Magazine of Fantasy and Science Fiction

 Alfred Bester's "Fondly Fahrenheit" was chosen by the Science Fiction Writers of America as one of the thirty greatest scifi stories from the pre-1965, pre-Nebula Award era—to be published in the now-classic Science Fiction Hall of Fame (1970).

 It didn't come near the top of the list in voting.
 (Number One, by the way, was Isaac Asimov's "Nightfall".)
 Bester's short work was not even in the first fifteen.

 But in its placement near the end of the published volume, "Fondly Fahrenheit" is a pivotal entry.
-For, much as Bester's novels did for the SF long form, his story bridges the past days of scifi short story writing to the more psychologically sophisticated writing of the period to follow.
+For, much as Bester's novels did for the SF long form, his story forms a bridge from the Golden Age past to the modernist era for the short story form.
+It heralds the move from hard-science science fiction to the more psychologically sophisticated writing of the period to follow.

 The story itself falls into the established subgenre of androids—specifically of androids gone bad.
 Or turned murderous, as in this case.
 And it's written in the breathless pulp style, with fast action, snappy dialogue and, frankly, some corny exposition. ("Three distinct shots sounded less than a hundred feet from the fugitives.
 Blam!
 Blam!
 Blam!")

 But the story is narrated by...well, it's hard to tell at any particular point who is narrating, for the killer android's playboy owner, James Vandaleur, has been absorbed into the machine's personality.
 Or is it the other way around?
 Or both?
 In any case, the first person keeps jumping back and forth between the two, or encompassing the two.

 It's to the credit of Bester's writing talent that this is not as confusing as it may sound.
 At every point, even when point of view shifts several times within a sentence, readers knows where they are.
 It's wrenching, particularly near the end when one of the merged personalities is dying, but exhilarating.

 I've seen references to "Fondly Fahrenheit" as a horror, rather than scifi, story and I can see that.
 Apart from the presence of the SF-staple android and the element of inter-planetary travel, it reads like an Edgar Allen Poe tale of psychological terror, updated to more recent slasher thrillers.